bnoden/OffAndUp/readme.md

 A link is provided at the top of the item page, which when clicked, opens the page
 in a new tab.
 ___
+ JavaScript modules are bundled for the browser with [Browserify](https://github.com/browserify/browserify), a cli package requiring global install.

+___
 ### Changelog